International Scleroderma Network

 Juvenile Scleroderma features information on medical information, experts, book, and a listing of resources.

-Webmaster is Shelley Ensz, a patient, who is founder and president of the International Scleroderma Network, Scleroderma from A to Z, and the Scleroderma Webmaster's Association.
+Webmaster is Shelley Ensz, a patient, who is founder and president of the International Scleroderma Network, SCLERO.ORG, and the Scleroderma Webmaster's Association.
 This page updated monthly and emails answered daily, or as health permits.

 Mare's Home Page by Marion Pacy